 The most worrying aspect of sun damage to the skin is the development of skin cancer.
 Individuals with fairer skin and freckles are at a greater risk of developing skin cancer.
-Of course, the presence of other factors such as a family history can also play a role.
+Of course, the presence of other factors such as family history can also play a role.

-Spotting sun damaged skin
+Spotting sun-damaged skin

-Being aware of what damage sun can do to the skin is the first step to taking care of it.
-As skin cancer is the most worrying aspect of skin damage, the section below describes some of the changes one might see if they have developed sun induced skin damage.
+Being aware of what damage the sun can do to the skin is the first step to taking care of it.
+As skin cancer is the most worrying aspect of skin damage, the section below describes some of the changes one might see if they have developed sun-induced skin damage.
 Please bear in mind that these changes will have to be reviewed by a doctor before a diagnosis is made.

-Prolonged exposure to sun without using adequate skin protection can cause redness; this is commonly called sunburn.
+Prolonged exposure to the sun without using adequate skin protection can cause redness; this is commonly called sunburn.
 It requires treatment that includes soothing ointments and dressings, especially if blisters form.

 Moles are common skin lesions.
-A change in the size of a mole, change in appearance of the edges, change in colour and the commencement of itching of the mole can be indicators of it turning into a tumor called a melanoma.
+A change in the size of a mole, change in the appearance of the edges, change in colour and the commencement of itching of the mole can be indicators of it turning into a tumor called a melanoma.
 Other cancers such as basal cell cancer and squamous cell cancer also have rather characteristic appearances as well, appearing often as small growths or irregularities on the skin surface.

 Sun exposure for long periods of time can damage the skin.
 It is essential to realize this and take the necessary precautions to protect it.
 If you notice any changes in your skin that appear unusual to you, then it is important that you pay your doctor a visit to get it checked out.